chakrabortyde/playyn/setup/README.md

 ### Planned use of database

-This database can be used as an extensive resource for storing various artist information, their associated album and track information along with track metadata such as its upload date, duration, acousticness, danceability, energy, instrumentalness, keynotes, liveness, loudness, scales, speechiness, tempo and valence.
-These can help analyze individual tracks and in the future assist customers in making a informed choice from their recommended play lists.
+This database can be used as an extensive resource for storing various artist information, their associated album and track information along with track metadata such as its upload date, duration, acousticness, danceability, energy, instrumentalness, keynotes, liveness, loudness, scales, speechiness, tempo, and valence.
+These can help analyze individual tracks and in the future assist customers in making an informed choice from their recommended playlists.

 ### Potential areas for added functionality

 The potential areas for added functionality can be identified as:
 - Including session-based time-limited logins
 - Preserving passwords in a secured hashed manner
-- Better way to transform data in front-end
+- A better way to transform data in the front-end
 - UI improvements